Voices of THE NEW

 Voices of The New will perform in new venues, taking us all around the city and beyond, reaching out to new audiences with new inspiration.

-The inaugural concert is entitled, Astronauta – Women in Space.
+The inaugural concert is entitled, Astronautica – Women in Space.
 It is a newly commissioned work of music, voice, and video by women composers, with libretto drawn from the words of the women who have traveled in outer space and seen our world from a dramatic new perspective.
-Astronauta is an artistic evocation of the transformation that happens when one sees our small planet set against the endless blackness of space.
+Astronautica is an artistic evocation of the transformation that happens when one sees our small planet set against the endless blackness of space.
 Without borders.
 Without the artificial boundaries and that divide – and could well destroy – humankind.

-With stunning musical artistry combined with stunning imagery, Astronauta will begin this new series.
+With stunning musical artistry combined with stunning imagery, Astronautica will begin this new series.
 Voices of The New will expand and enrich our regular season of Voices of Ascension in 2020.
 We welcome its creators, the Trio Triumphatrix – Lindsay Kessleman, Hai-Ting Chinn, and Kirsten Sollek.

 We do not have the date yet.
 Our subscribers will be the first to know.
 If you’re not a subscriber, please give your contact information to the people at the tables in the vestibule.
 You won’t want to miss our next season of Voices of Ascension.
 And the very first installment of Voices of The New.